 Without this full view, many fungicide applications end up being mis-applied.
 Spore trapping gives a direct measure of disease presence, up to 3 weeks before symptoms first emerge.
 When disease first enters your fields, a Spornik spore trap will know.

 The collected spores are analyzed via quantitative polymerase chain reaction (QPCR).
 QPCR gives us the confidence in recommending when not to spray, instead of just recommending a fungicide timing.
-Samples are collected weekly, with results given within the day if possible.
+Samples are collected weekly, with results given within 48 hours.